-How much does a consumer need to understand of artificial intelligence (AI) in order to trust it in commerce, in the insurance company’s application or in their home voice assistant?
-How transparent does it need to be to consumers, companies and supervisory authorities?
+How much does a consumer need to understand artificial intelligence (AI) in order to trust it in commerce, in the insurance company’s application, or in their home voice assistant?
+How transparent does it need to be to consumers, companies, and supervisory authorities?

 These are a few of the questions that will be studied in a project led by Stefan Larsson at Lund University.

 Consumers are increasingly interacting with AI and autonomous systems in their everyday lives through recommendation systems, automated decision-making, and voice and facial recognition.
 There are many benefits and great possibilities, for individuals, service developers, traders, and society as a whole.
 At the same time, consumer trust and the reliability of these technologies is a threshold in the development of AI.